Sweet and Sour Shrimp Lettuce Wraps

 - Optional Garnishes: We love roasted cashews and sliced scallions (green onions) as garnishes.
 Crispy wonton strips or fried rice strips are also wonderful.
 Chopped peanuts or toasted sesame seeds are good options, too.
 Some folks love these wraps topped with avocado slices or extra sriracha.

-What Do The Numbers on Shrimp Packages Mean?
+Numbers on Shrimp Packages

 Are you puzzled by the numbers?
 Is it a secret code?
 Nope, it’s pretty simple really.
 The numbers denote a range of how many shrimp are in a one pound package.
-For example, 51/60 means that there are between 51 and 60 shrimp in the package, 21/25 means that there are between 21 and 25 shrimp in the package.
+For example, 51/60 means that there are between 51 and 60 shrimp in the bag, 21/25 means that there are between 21 and 25 shrimp in the bag.
 Small numbers mean larger shrimp; if it’s a higher number, that means the shrimp will be smaller.

-How To Make This Recipe
+How To Make Shrimp Lettuce Wraps

-Begin by prepping the lettuce leaves.
+Prep the lettuce leaves.
 They should be separated, trimmed, washed and dried as well as possible.

+Thaw shrimp.
 If your shrimp are still frozen, set a colander in the sink, put the shrimp in the colander, and spray them with cool water until they thaw.
 It won’t take long.

+Make the sauce.
 Stir up the sauce ingredients in a small bowl.
 Remember to use the juice from the canned pineapple.
 The cornstarch will quickly settle in the bottom of the bowl so remember to give the sauce ingredients another quick stir before you add them to the pan.

+Cut the veggies.
 Prep the onion and bell pepper.
 Cut them into fairly small pieces, about a half inch.
 That’s somewhat smaller than you would for a stir fry but smaller pieces stay on a lettuce wrap better.

+Sauté veggies.
 Heat up a large skillet.
 Add a dash of oil (we love coconut oil for this recipe!), swirl it a few times until it’s shimmering, and toss in the peppers and onions.
 Cook and stir them until they begin to get soft, just a few minutes.

+Sauté shrimp.
 Push the veggies to one side of the pan and add the thawed shrimp.

 Stir and cook the shrimp until they begin to turn opaque pink and are starting to curl, just a few minutes.

+Cook sauce.
 Add the sauce ingredients (remember to give them a stir first!) and mix everything together in the pan.
 Cook, stirring constantly, for another couple of minutes.
 The sauce should be clear and thick and the shrimp completely cooked.

 Phew!
 That really goes quickly, doesn’t it?

+Serve.
 Pile the sweet and sour shrimp into the lettuce cups and top with your favorite garnish.
 Lettuce wraps are meant to be picked up and eaten so don’t worry about getting your hands messy.
 Provide lots of napkins!

-They can be a light meal all on their own.
+Sweet and sour shrimp lettuce wraps can be a light meal all on their own.
 They are also a popular appetizer.

 Fried rice or steamed rice are good sides to serve with lettuce wraps.
 If you’re thinking more of appetizers, try air fryer egg rolls or air fryer crab rangoon.
 For parties, this creamy crab rangoon dip is always a huge hit, especially with homemade wonton dippers.